Grade Three Music Theory - Lesson 4: Key Signatures

-The key signature for a minor key includes all the sharp/flat notes from the natural minor scale – this is the same as the descending melodic scale.
+The key signature for a minor key includes all the sharp/flat notes from the natural minor scale – this is the same as the descending melodic minor scale.

 For example, A minor melodic descending is A-G-F-E-D-C-B-A. There are no sharps and flats, so there are also no sharps or flats in the key signature for A minor.

 Some students think that because A minor harmonic includes G#, there must be a G# in the key signature.
 This is a mistake!

 When you write a minor scale with a key signature, you will need to add some accidentals (sharps and flats next to the notes) if the scale is:

 In some scales a raised note will be written with a sharp, in others you will need to add naturals, to cancel flats from the key signature.

 Here are some examples of minor scales with a key signature and accidentals:

-All harmonic minor scales have a raised 7th note.
+All harmonic minor scales have a raised 7th degree of the scale.

 G minor harmonic (F becomes F#)

 C minor harmonic (Bb becomes B natural)

-All melodic minor ascending scales have raised 6th and 7th notes:
+All melodic minor ascending scales have raised 6th and 7th degrees of the scale: